Piotr Beczala is one of the most outstanding tenors of our time, and appears regularly as a guest artist at the world’s most important opera houses.

 At the Zurich Opera in October 2021 Piotr Beczala made his role debut as Manrico (Il trovatore); this season he has also been heard at the Metropolitan Opera, New York, as Lensky (Eugene Onegin) and as the Duke of Mantua (Rigoletto).
 In addition, he has sung Cavaradossi (Tosca) at the Bavarian State Opera in Munich, where he returned in June 2022 as Riccardo (Un ballo in maschera).

-Piotr Beczala made his Met debut in 2006 as the Duke of Mantua (Rigoletto) and since then has returned regularly to the house in roles that include Lensky (Eugene Onegin), the Prince (Rusalka), Edgardo (Lucia di Lammermoor), Rodolfo (La bohème), Vaudémont (Iolanta), Riccardo (Un ballo in maschera) and Gounod’s Roméo and Faust.
-He accompanied the Met to Japan in 2011 and the following year made his role debut as Des Grieux with the company.
+In 2006 Piotr Beczala made his Metropolitan Opera debut as the Duke of Mantua.
+He has since returned regularly to the Met as a guest artist in roles including Prince (Rusalka), Edgardo (Lucia di Lammermoor), Rodolfo (La bohème), Vaudémont (Iolanta), Riccardo, and Gounod’s Roméo and Faust.
+In 2011 he accompanied the Metropolitan Opera to Japan, and in 2012 in New York he made his role debut with the company as Des Grieux (Manon).